Skip to content

 Find truly comparable sales.
 You need properties that match what yours will look like after renovation—similar size, similar location, similar condition, similar features.
 A renovated four-bedroom colonial doesn’t compare to a renovated two-bedroom ranch.

 Use recent sales.
 Markets move.
 A comp from eighteen months ago might not reflect current values.
 Focus on sales from the last three to six months.
+Understanding how automated property appraisals work can also help you validate your own ARV estimates against what lenders will see.

 Be conservative.
 When in doubt, use the lower number.
 If comparable sales range from $295,000 to $315,000, use $295,000 or even $290,000 for your analysis.
 Upside surprises are better than downside disasters.